United States • Born on October 31st

 Parker joined Watsi on October 29th, 2014.
-Five years ago, Parker became the 696th member to automatically support a new Watsi patient every month.
-Since then, 5,231 more people have become monthly donors!
-Parker's most recent donation traveled 8,500 miles to support Leah, a street vendor from Kenya, to fund a leg fracture repair.
+Eight years ago, Parker joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Parker's most recent donation traveled 8,200 miles to support Miheretu, a 9 month old baby boy from Ethiopia, to fund colon surgery.